Graduate Catalog

 Elective Courses

-Note: No applications for the licensure-only program will be accepted through 2014.
+Note: No applications for the licensure-only program will be accepted in 2024-2025.

-Students with a master's, specialist's, or doctoral degree in counseling, psychology, special education, or a related field may qualify for admission into the Initial License-Only program.
-Students in the licensure program who are not seeking a master's or specialist's degree may petition to waive required coursework based on competence, experience, and/or equivalent graduate credits from other institutions.
+Students with a master's, specialist's, or doctoral degree in counseling, psychology, special education, or a related field may qualify for admission into the School Psychologist License-Only program.
+Students in the licensure program who are not seeking a specialist's degree may petition to waive required coursework based on competence, experience, and/or equivalent graduate credits from other institutions.
 Upon admission, transcripts of previous graduate work and supporting documentation are evaluated by a faculty committee to determine which courses will be waived and to develop an individualized program plan for licensure as a school psychologist.
+The program of study is created from review of petitions submitted by the candidate to waive coursework based on competence equivalency (restricted to certain courses and the internship can not be waived).

 Licensure Requirements